Perspective | Garrett Gilbert, brave and unflappable, couldn’t do the impossible for Washington

 Alex Smith, Colt McCoy, Josh Johnson, Mark Sanchez, Case Keenum, Dwayne Haskins, Allen, Heinicke, Ryan Fitzpatrick — and now Gilbert.

 “He gave a heck of an effort,” Rivera said.
 “He made some good decisions.
 He delivered some good balls.
 His timing and rhythm was off a little bit.
-It showed when we got in a couple of situations, he hadn’t had enough reps.”
+It showed when we got in a couple of situations — he hadn’t had enough reps.”

 What is it about these WFT games at Philadelphia?
 Since 2017, here are the starting quarterbacks there: Kirk Cousins, McCoy, Keenum, Smith and Gilbert.
-That’s almost every kind of character that can man the position: the franchise record holder, the career backup, the veteran drifter, the comeback player of the year and the dude whose first practice with the team came five days before kickoff.
+That’s almost every kind of character who can man the position: the franchise record holder, the career backup, the veteran drifter, the comeback player of the year and the dude whose first practice with the team came five days before kickoff.

-And it doesn’t even account for the situation most analogous to Gilbert’s: Mark Sanchez, employed by the team less than a week, relieving an injured McCoy in 2018.
+And it doesn’t even account for the situation most analogous to Gilbert’s: Sanchez, employed by the team less than a week, relieving an injured McCoy in 2018.
 So fitting that Sanchez was in the booth for this one, calling the game for Fox.

-Because we’re at the point at which six degrees of WFT quarterbacks is a relevant game, how about this one: In January 2010, Gilbert was a freshman at Texas when the Longhorns played Alabama in what was then known as the BCS National Championship Game.
+Because we’re at the point at which six degrees of WFT quarterbacks is a relevant game, how about this one?
+In January 2010, Gilbert was a freshman at Texas when the Longhorns played Alabama in what was then known as the BCS national championship game.
 When the starter went down with an injury, Gilbert was tossed into the cauldron.
-That starter: Colt McCoy.
+That starter: McCoy.
 The result: Gilbert threw four interceptions and fumbled once.
 The Crimson Tide won the national title.

-Oh, one more six degrees bit (and really, at this point, we could go on forever): Late in the 2018 season, Heinicke was filling in for injured starter Cam Newton with the Carolina Panthers.
+Oh, one more six-degrees bit (and, really, at this point we could go on forever): Late in the 2018 season, Heinicke was filling in for injured starter Cam Newton with the Carolina Panthers.
 He suffered an elbow injury.
 To fill his roster spot, the Panthers signed — wait for it — Garrett Gilbert.
 Who, by the way, has a father who played quarterback at Cal, where he had a linebacker teammate named — wait for it — Ron Rivera.

 Try to unwind that ball of yarn.
-And so here was Gilbert Tuesday night, ballin’ out.
+And so here was Gilbert on Tuesday night, ballin’ out.
 Maybe not Heinicke-in-the-playoff-game-against-Tampa Bay-level ballin’ out.
 But still.
-He couldn’t deliver a win.
-But it didn’t feel like a Sanchez-level disaster.
+He couldn’t deliver a win, but it didn’t feel like a Sanchez-level disaster.

 Gilbert made it through the first half without a turnover — a key if Washington was going to have a chance — and slung a 46-yarder to star wideout Terry McLaurin, an indication that the WFT wouldn’t rely completely on handoffs and check-downs.
-By the early in the fourth quarter, Turner had enough confidence in his new employee that on third and 1, he dialed up not a dive into the line but a play-action pass to tight end John Bates.
-The result: a 29-yard gain to the 1 that immediately preceded Jaret Patterson’s 1-yard touchdown run that pulled Washington within 20-17.
+By early in the fourth quarter, Turner had enough confidence in his new employee that on third and one he dialed up not a dive into the line but a play-action pass to tight end John Bates.
+The result: a 29-yard gain to the 1 that immediately preceded Jaret Patterson’s touchdown run that pulled Washington within 20-17.
 Oh, and trailing by 10 and facing third and 10 with under five minutes remaining, Gilbert flat drilled one to Adam Humphries for a first down.

 “I got nothing but respect for Garrett,” McLaurin said.
 “For a guy to come from another practice squad to come to a team where you don’t know anybody … to come here midweek and be expected to not only start at quarterback but to help us try and get in the playoffs, there’s nothing but respect for him.”

-The record must show that the WFT played this game not only with a starting quarterback who was hired last Thursday but with the following key losses to covid: both Heinicke and Allen; safety Kam Curl, cornerback Kyle Fuller, guard Brandon Scherff and offensive tackle Cornelius Lucas.
+The record must show that the WFT played this game not only with a starting quarterback who was hired Thursday but with the following key losses to covid-19: Heinicke and Allen, safety Kam Curl, cornerback Kyle Fuller, guard Brandon Scherff and tackle Cornelius Lucas.
 That’s context.
 The standings don’t care much for context.

 Garrett Gilbert has been a member of the Washington Football Team for less than a week.
 He acquitted himself admirably, maybe better than that.
 But the position in Washington is not stable.
 Not this week heading into a Sunday night date at Dallas.
 And not over the course of history, either.